- What is the PPAT® assessment and what is it designed to measure?

 - How does the PPAT assessment align with CAEP standards for accreditation?

-- What support is provided for my program and/or my students?
+- What support is provided for my program and/or my test takers?

 ETS provides a wealth of information and support materials for test takers, faculty and cooperating teachers.